Karysqa12xc/LearningBasicUnity/Readme.md

 2. What is the index number of the first element in an array or list?
 3. Can a single array or list store different types of data?
 4. How can you add more elements to an array to make room for more data?
+# Pop quiz – all things OOP (Chap 5)
+1. What method handles the initialization logic inside a class?
+2. Being value types, how are structs passed?
+3. What are the main tenets of OOP?
+4. Which GameObject class method would you use to find a component on the same object as the calling class?